Why Google Web Fonts aren’t really open source

-One of my major prompts for thinking about the essential qualities of open source has been the Google Web Fonts project, which claims to be a library of open-source fonts.
+One of my major prompts for thinking about the essential qualities of open source has been the Google Fonts project, which claims to be a library of open-source fonts.
 I design type.
-I worked at Red Hat.
+I’m involved with open-source projects.
 I was intrigued by the concept.
 There’s no reason open-source fonts can’t exist.
-But on closer inspection, Google Web Fonts are not “open source” in any meaningful sense.
+But on closer inspection, Google Fonts are not “open source” in any meaningful sense.

 How do I know they can?
 In the engineering arena, Google has shown itself to be a good citizen of the open-source world.
 For instance: Python.
 For seven years, Google employed Python’s creator and benevolent dictator, Guido van Rossum.
 According to Guido, he got “to spend half [his] time on Python, no strings attached[.]”
-Google has adopted Python as its “main scripting language.”
+Google has adopted Python as itsmain scripting language.”
 Google has released Python source code and libraries.
-Beyond Python, Google maintains a whole blog devoted to its open-source activites.
-Even the Google Web Fonts team has released open-source code for reading and editing fonts.
+Beyond Python, Google maintains a whole blog devoted to its open-source activities.
+Even the Google Fonts team has released open-source code for reading and editing fonts.

 Essential quality #1